submtd/social-login/Readme.md

 ## Configuring Authentication Providers

 Authentication provider configuration is stored in `config/services.php`.
-More information on configuring the providers can be found in the [https://laravel.com/docs/5.5/socialite#configuration](Laravel Socialite Documentation) page.
+More information on configuring the providers can be found on the [Laravel Socialite Documentation](https://laravel.com/docs/5.5/socialite#configuration) page.

 ## Donation